-Sub-area Area Potential to uplift growth over-and-above the baseline scenario 1 Central Lewisham BLE Phase 1 would enhance the PTAL, along with incentivising land assembly and site redevelopment, potentially leading to modest additional A21 corridor development opportunity (c.10%).
-Catford The baseline approach to density seeks to strike a balance between PTAL, regeneration objectives and constraints to tall buildings and is the emerging direction of travel from the Catford Town Centre Masterplan; however, there is potentially the option of delivering a tall buildings cluster and, in turn, a c.20% uplift in homes delivered.
-This is not necessarily dependent on BLE P2.
-Hither Green No reasonable uplift option North New Cross area BLE Phase 1 would enhance PTAL, along with incentivising land assembly and site redevelopment, potentially leading to modest additional development opportunity (c.10%).
-Elsewhere No reasonable uplift option East No reasonable uplift option South Bell Green / Lower Sydenham (BGLS) BLE Phase 2 would greatly enhance PTAL and lead to significant additional development opportunity, potentially leading to a c.200 % uplift in development densities.
+Sub-area Area Potential to uplift growth over-and-above the baseline scenario 1 Lewisham The BLE (Phase 1) would enhance the PTAL, along with incentivising land A21 corridor assembly and site redevelopment, potentially leading to modest additional development opportunity (c.10%).
+Central Catford The baseline approach to density seeks to strike a balance between PTAL, regeneration objectives and constraints to tall buildings and is the direction of travel from the Catford Town Centre Masterplan.
+However, there is potentially the option of delivering a tall buildings cluster and, in turn, a c.20% uplift in homes delivered.
+This is not necessarily dependent on the BLE (Phase 2).
+Hither Green No reasonable uplift option North New Cross area The BLE (Phase 1) would enhance PTAL, along with incentivising land assembly and site redevelopment, potentially leading to modest additional development opportunity (c.10%).
+Elsewhere No reasonable uplift option East No reasonable uplift option South Bell Green / Lower Sydenham (BGLS) BLE (Phase 2) would greatly enhance PTAL and lead to significant additional development opportunity, potentially leading to a c.200 % uplift in development densities.
 It is also considered appropriate to explore a c.100 % uplift.
-Elsewhere No reasonable uplift option West No reasonable uplift option
+Elsewhere No reasonable uplift option